• Post author:

 • those who like to be creative

-Retell a story is similar to the storytelling images.
+Retelling a story is similar to storytelling images.
 But now, it might be even more challenging.
 The story is already written.
-You just have to say it in order words.
-This helps a lot with learning synonyms of words.
+You just have to say it in other words.
+It helps a lot with learning synonyms of words.

-Consequently, it makes your speech a lot flexible once you are trying to speaking in real life.
-It is the perfect way to prepare yourself for speaking.
+Consequently, it makes your speech much more flexible once you try speaking in real life.
+It’s the perfect way to prepare yourself and overcome the fear of speaking.
 Remember, practice makes perfect.

 For Whom To Buy?